All Episodes

 Instantly.

-But, you see, but the heart...
-The neural activity...
-But the heart is still beating, see, so...
-Yeah, but forget about the heart, because the head's not on it.
+Yeah, but forget about the heart, because the head is not on it.

-But, of course, if you maintain the connection with your higher self at that moment, you would consciously die, and then you wouldn't have to worry about coming back and doing another radio show.
+But of course, if you maintain the connection with your higher self at that moment, you would consciously die, and then you wouldn't have to worry about coming back and doing another radio show.

-You'd be ascending.
+You'd be attending.

 I agree with you.

-I agree with you, Doctor, and I, too, want to know how to do it.
+I agree with you, Doctor, and I too want to know how to do it.

-I said at the beginning of the half hour, I don't have the proper body parts to do it, because I just refuse to let go.
+I said at the beginning of the half hour, I don't have the proper body parts to do it because I just refuse to let go.

 But let's say that somebody wants to do it.